 Landlords like other citizens must play their part in the protection of these interests and many are doing that at great cost to themselves.
 Whilst a mega-landlord such as an institution may well have the cash to ride out the storm, not all landlords are “Goliaths” of the business world.
 Many are small-time investors who rely on the commercial rent from property to finance a pension, or to top up other sources of income.

 So, whilst the world of landlords looks gloomy, we think it important to highlight the options still available to landlords despite the announced extension.
-The law can be flexed to meet the needs of claimants as well as debtors.
-The way that a landlord recovered rent six months ago doesn’t work in today’s climate, so a change of approach and use of the law is needed until the well-trodden processes are back online.
+Claimants and debtors can flex the law to meet their needs.

 So, what is available to landlords in both commercial and residential settings?
 Here are our top picks to get landlords through the current crisis |

 A landlord might encourage the tenant to pay within the one month after judgment to avoid getting a CCJ registration for 6 years on the tenant’s credit file.
 Whilst it’s still tough on a tenant to be the target of a money claim, it’s not as tough as trying to evict a tenant or and in the future.
-If the moratorium is extended more claims can be issued.
-Judgments don’t have to be enforced for 6 years (without seeking further permission from the Court) and they mean a landlord has an option to enforce using all the usual enforcement remedies such as a Writ of Control, Charging Order, Third Party Debt Order, and even Attachment of Earnings (for directors on salaries in their tenant businesses).
-These measures are not banned under current Government guidelines and are the function of the civil court enforcement system.
+Landlords have the option to enforce judgments for 6 years without seeking further permission from the Court.
+This grants them the ability to utilize the usual enforcement remedies, including a Writ of Control, Charging Order, Third-Party Debt Order, and even Attachment of Earnings (for directors on salaries in their tenant businesses).
 There can be no criticism against a landlord taking a route to achieve a judgment and then enforcing it – admittedly with flexibility and empathy for good tenants.

 For money judgments, this is relatively straight forward.
-Issue the claim, enter the judgment after 19 days and apply for the Certificate of Judgment on N293A so that a Writ of Control can be issued in the short, medium or longer term.
+Claim the issue, enter the judgment after 19 days, and apply for the Certificate of Judgment on N293A to enable the issuance of a Writ of Control in the short, medium, or longer term.
 Using the time to get into a stronger position.

 “AND the claimant intends to make an application for leave to have the matter transferred to the High Court pursuant to section 42 of the County Courts Act 1984 for enforcement”